top of page

 Bahar / Behar / Bohar / Bihar

-Spring; the season following winter.
+Spring, the season of renewal after winter.

 Bahast